aa3281/alpaka-itsm-ai-system/README.md

 # Alpaka ITSM AI System
 > Intelligent Incident Resolution with AI Assistance

-The purpose of this project is to develop a cost-effective, AI-powered assistant to enhance the IT Support activities of the organisation.
+The purpose of this project is to develop a cost-effective, AI-powered MS-Teams integrated assistant to enhance the IT Support activities of the organisation.

 The business outcome is to:
 1. Reduce ticket resolution times